 There’s nothing better than sitting around a fire pit in your yard, toasting marshmallows over the flames.
-Solo Stoves are especially great for this as they’re virtually smokeless and get less hot than other models – but are they ok to use on your decking?
+Solo Stoves are especially great for this as they’re virtually smokeless and get less hot than other models – but are smokeless fire pits like this ok to use on your decking?

-Solo Stoves are safe to use on both wood or Trex decking, provided you also use the Solo Stove stand or a heat resistant fire pit barrier underneath.
-Although Solo Stoves emit less heat than other types of fire pits, they could still damage your deck over prolonged periods of use.
+Solo Stoves should not be used on a wood or Trex deck without a Solo Stove stand or fireproof mat underneath.
+Solo Stoves emit less heat than other types of fire pits, but could still damage your deck without one of these heatproof barriers in place.

 Let’s look in more detail at why Solo Stoves are fine on both wood and Trex decks, how they direct heat – and why you should use that stand we mentioned or a fire pit barrier.
 We’ll also consider just how hot these stoves get on the outside, and if they’re ok to use on a covered deck, porch or patio.